thunder-thigh/ASB-AtrociousSnifferOfBorders/README.md

-# ABS: Atrocious Border Sniffer
+# ASB: Atrocious Sniffer of Borders

-ABS is an edge detection algorithm which works by identifying edges based on absolute differences between pixels channels.
+ASB is an edge detection algorithm which works by identifying edges based on absolute differences between pixels channels.

-Do not go by the name, ABS is a fairly competent model. (and Atrocious Border Sniffer seemed fonni) See attached jpgs for results.
+Do not go by the name, ASB is a fairly competent model. (and Atrocious Sniffer of Borders seemed fonni) See attached jpgs for results.
 Refer to the PDF for more info.